 The Sync User section of the Synchronization tab is used to configure the user synchronization from Salesforce to Docebo.
 Begin by selecting the data you would like to synchronize from Salesforce to Docebo:

 – Users.
 Enable this option to provision Salesforce users in Docebo.
-Click Configure and select a List View form the dropdown list shown in the right panel.
+Click Configure and select a List View from the dropdown list shown in the right panel.
 Available list views are imported from Salesforce.

 – Contacts.
 Enable this option to provision the contacts available in your Salesforce Org.
-Click Configure and select a List View form the dropdown list shown in the right panel.
+Click Configure and select a List View from the dropdown list shown in the right panel.
 Available list views are imported from Salesforce.

 – Custom Objects.
 Enable this option and press Configure.
-Select a Salesforce custom object in the right panel and its list view afterwards.
+Select a Salesforce custom object in the right panel and its list view afterward.
 Data in the custom object will be mapped in Docebo as users.
 You can select and import one custom object at a time.
 Please note that it is not possible to import custom objects with no List View, as they will not be listed in the dropdown menu.

 Please note that the List Views available for import are those defined in Salesforce as visible by the user who installed the Salesforce package.
+It is highly suggested that you create your own List Views in Salesforce to differentiate the users you want to import.

 Configuring the Data Import